sas-irad/google-oauth2-token-bundle/README.md

     prefix:   /admin/token
 ````

-- Navigate to https://yourhost/path/app.php/admin/token/ to generate an OAuth2 token for you application.
+- Navigate to https://yourhost/path/app.php/admin/token/ to generate an OAuth2 token for your application.